 This is a fully water-based acrylic satinwood and is suitable for interior woodwork.
 As it contains no alkyd at all, it will never discolour or turn yellow.
-Available in white and in 2.5 or 5L tins, either directly from WRX by clicking here, or TopDec Decorating supplies here.
+Available in white and in 2.5 or 5L from verious suppliers.
+Click here to see latest prices.

 WRX Trade Satinwood is touch dry after an hour and recoat after 6 hours, meaning it is possible to apply more than one coat in a day.
 As with all products of this type, it will carry on curing for a week or so after you’ve applied the paint.
 This is my WRX Trade Satinwood review, I hope you enjoy it.

 No need to dilute this product as it is already loose.
 Just make sure you give it a good stir before you start.
 You’ll find WRX Trade Satinwood flies on!!
 Very quick and easy to apply.
 Another bonus is you don’t get pesky ninja runs (if you’re used to water-based paints, you’ll understand).
 The only downside is the paint is a little tricky to cut in with, but this is true of almost all products of this type.

 I thought I’d do a separate section for spraying, which I do on around 60% of my domestic jobs.
 I honestly don’t think there is an easier satinwood to spray than WRX.
 It’s very forgiving when you apply too much in one pass, and it atomises particularly well.
 I think this is down to its high acrylic content.
 You can even use WRX with a very cheap sprayer and still get great results.

 The Performance and Overall Finish